This post may contain affiliate links. For more information, please see our affiliate policy.

 - ½ cup sugar

 - ½ cup salt

 - 1 tablespoon sage

 - In a large saucepan, combine water, sugar, salt, bay leaves, lemon slices, thyme, sage, and garlic over medium heat until sugar dissolves.

 - Then remove from heat.
 Add ice cubes or place in refrigerator until completely cooled.

 - Next, select a container large enough to hold all of the brine and chicken.

 - Let sit overnight.
-Place a bag of ice or heavy plate over the chicken to keep it fully submerged while brining.
+Place a bag of ice or a heavy plate over the chicken to keep it fully submerged while brining.